blakerd/CleaningHouse/README.md

 To install the app in the emulator in debug mode click on "Run -> Debug Mode" in Android Studio.
 ## Deployment
 To run this app on a phone simply connect any Android phone via a USB or USB-C cable to your laptop and then click on "Run" in Android Studio.
 Make sure the phone is in Developer Mode.
+## Testing
+Behavior Test is located at test/java/com/examples/researchapp/OpeningScreenTest.java (androidTest)
+The Behavior Test tests the location of the buttons of the login screen and can be run by "Run -> OpeningScreenTest" and ensuring that espresso is up to date.
+Unit Tests are located at test/java/com/examples/researchapp/OpeningScreenTest.java (test)
+and test/java/com/examples/researchapp/LoginScreenTest.java (test)
+The unit tests currently are trivial.
+As development goes further, then the tests will be used to ensure the number of properties and messages match.
 ## Authors
 Lydia Ahrens - lahrens@email.sc.edu
 Tony Bonadio - fbonadio@email.sc.edu